vanhauser-thc/thc-hydra/README.md

 ```

 If you want to, e.g. try "try login as password and "empty password", you
-specify "-e sn" on the command line.
+specify `-e sn` on the command line.

-But there are two more modes for trying passwords than -p/-P:
+But there are two more modes for trying passwords than `-p/-P`:
 You can use text file which where a login and password pair is separated by a colon,
 e.g.: